 What exactly is a REIT?

 A REIT is a real estate investment company that owns or finances income-producing properties and distributes dividends to its investors.
-In fact, a REIT has to distribute 90% of its taxable income to its investors.
+In fact, a REIT must distribute 90% of its taxable income to its investors.

 There are two types of REITs: equity REITs and mortgage REITs.
-Equity REITs are what most people are familiar with.
+Equity REITs are the most common.
 They invest in income-producing real estate.
-Mortgage REITs provide financing for real estate and also buy existing mortgages.
+Mortgage REITs provide financing for real estate and buy existing mortgages.

 REITs vs. crowdfunding